MicrosoftDocs/terminal/TerminalDocs/tutorials/powerline-setup.md

 ### WSL Ubuntu prerequisites

 Ubuntu has several Powerline options to install from.
-This tutorial will be using oh-my-posh for Linux:
+This tutorial will be using oh-my-posh for Linux.

+> [!TIP]
+> If you're also using oh-my-posh on Windows, it's a good idea to install oh-my-posh using Winget or Scoop.
+> Follow the guide on the [oh-my-posh doc site](https://ohmyposh.dev/docs/windows) and continue with [setting up your prompt](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup#customize-your-ubuntu-prompt).

 First, install oh-my-posh: